docker/cli/docs/deprecated.md

 - `--orchestrator` - swarm is now the only (and default) orchestrator for stacks.

 The `DOCKER_STACK_ORCHESTRATOR`, `DOCKER_ORCHESTRATOR`, and `KUBECONFIG` environment
-variables are no longer used, and ignored.
+variables, as well as the `stackOrchestrator` option in the `~/.docker/config.json` cli configuration file are no longer used, and ignored.

 ### Pulling images from non-compliant image registries